 As for greens, Cording says kale is the hardiest.
+(No meal prep grocery list is complete without greens!)
 “Even if you cook it or massage it into a salad, it tends to hold up well,” she says.
 You can use it in salads, stews, soups, sandwiches, and wraps.

 If you want to meal prep your breakfasts as well as your lunches and dinners, registered dietitian Jenna Gorham, RD, recommends making a batch of oats.
 “Oats are perfect for easy, healthy breakfasts in the morning,” she says.
 “Store individual servings in mason jars and top them with your favorite toppings.”
 Try adding diced apples, raisins, and cinnamon for something delicious.

 Recipe to try: Eating Bird Food’s Healthy Oatmeal Cookies, which use fiber-packed oats, applesauce, and coconut sugar for a healthy and delicious dessert

 If you eat meat, Gorham says meal-prepping chicken is a healthy, versatile protein that won’t go bad too quickly.
 “You can easily prep chicken over the stove or in the Crockpot,” she says.
 She incorporates chicken in a wide range of meals including salads, wraps, tacos, and pizza.